 Lend a Hand.

-The project started in January 2019 by providing a professional course to train 12 beneficiaries of eight different nationalities (Burkina Faso, Guinea, Italy, Ivory Coast, Mali, Morocco, Nigeria and Perú) as sous-chefs.
-The course was held by the ‘Il Faro, di Susanna Agnelli’ Foundation.
-At the end of the training, the beneficiaries were given paid internships, which broaden their employment prospects, allowing them to build on the skills acquired and to test them in a professional environment, as well as to introduce them to potential employers.
+Lend a Hand started in January 2019.
+This was the year in Italy, according to ISTAT data, when absolute poverty touched 6,4% of families and relative poverty 11,4%.
+The organization provided a professional course to train 12 beneficiaries of eight different nationalities (Burkina Faso, Guinea, Italy, Ivory Coast, Mali, Morocco, Nigeria and Perú) as sous-chefs.
+The course was run by the ‘Il Faro, di Susanna Agnelli’ Foundation.
+At the end of the training, the beneficiaries were given paid internships, which broadened their employment prospects, allowing them to build on the skills acquired and to test them in a professional environment, as well as to introduce them to potential employers.

 Operative partners: 13th and 15th Municipalities of Rome; Caritas; Casa delle Donne; Associazione I Diritti Civili nel 2000 – Salvabebè / Salvamamme; Cooperativa Sociale EtaBeta, Fondazione “Il Faro, di Susanna Agnelli”.